atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lady Charlotte Morden to Mrs. Blomer.

 I have acted just as I told you I would; my behaviour has had a good effect upon lord Woburn; he looks sufficiently corrected; but as to poor Mrs. Mead, I cannot make anything of her.
 I am afraid, from her shyness, that she has something at heart not quite fit to be communicated.
 Be assured, my dear Mrs. Blomer, I would not encourage suspicions injurious to her, were I not almost certain, that she has put it into his lordship’s power to treat her impertinently. -- The fault, then, you will naturally say, is chiefly on his side. -- It is so, I own; but what a miserable temper?
 What a bad heart must he possess, who can use a woman ill, merely, perhaps, for being too indulgent to him? -- I have made several offers of my friendship to her, by mentioning lord Woburn in a favourable manner, looking, at the same time, as if I thought I should make her happy by so mentioning him.
-After having produced only blushes, sighs, and tears, by my well meant officiousness, I ventured to ask her the other day, if lord Woburn, who really appeared amiable, could have possibly given occasion to So much concern? -- She replied, but with an increased confusion, “That lord Woburn was nothing to her.”
+After having produced only blushes, sighs, and tears, by my well meant officiousness, I ventured to ask her the other day, if lord Woburn, who really appeared amiable, could have possibly given occasion to So much concern? -- She replied, but with an increased confusion, "That lord Woburn was nothing to her."
 She then left me immediately, and has shuned me ever since, as much as possible, without being particular -- He pursues me every where, and by redoubling his solicitude and attentions, endeavours to recommend himself -- but to very little purpose, as I have had the good fortune, hitherto to prevent a *tete-a-tete,* without appearing to the rest of the company to think about it. -- I seem to be quite indifferent, quite easy about lord Woburn; but I am not so. -- Will you not condemn me, when I tell you that I am very much mortified at not being able to learn from Mrs. Mead, the cause of her quarrel with my lord -- if they *really* have had a quarrel.
 I wish to develop their conduct, with regard to each other; but as I can give not sne good reason for my eagerness to be informed of what is no way interesting to me, I must, of course, be prompted by an idle curiosity. -- I wish myself a thousand times a day with you in Yorkshire; and, in spite of all lady Euston can say to the contrary, shall certainly think of setting out from hence, unless Mrs. Elliot Should accomplish her design of coming to London a month sooner than usual.

 ---